 1 Introduction

-The and underground waters must be considered as unique inseparable natural resources that promote continuous interaction between superficial discharge and aquifers in the composition of the hydrological cycle.
+The surface and underground waters must be considered as unique and inseparable natural resources that promote continuous interaction between superficial discharge and aquifers in the composition of the hydrological cycle.
+However, increasing human population and humans’ natural predisposition to promote a better quality of life have demanded a more efficient management and planning of water resources.
+These actions should primarily aid the reasonable use of water resources not only now but also in the future, for the benefit of both humanity and the ecosystems that depend on them.

-Groundwater has had a conspicuous importance as a source of domestic, agricultural and industrial water supply in Brazil and worldwide (Hirata et al. 2010), not only because of the increasing costs of water treatment and other factors that limit the use of superficial waters, but also because of the better understood advantages in using groundwater (Gonçalves 2001).detailed study of hydrographic basin can provide information on groundwater potential, being directly associated with the understanding of the base flow(Alencar et al. 2006; Bicudo et al. 2011).
+Groundwater has had a conspicuous importance as a source of domestic, agricultural and industrial water supply in Brazil and worldwide (Hirata et al. 2010), not only because of the increasing costs of water treatment and other factors that limit the use of superficial waters, but also because of the better understood advantages in using groundwater (Gonçalves 2001).
+A detailed study of the hydrographic basin hydrogeology can provide information on groundwater potential, being directly associated with the understanding of the base flow behavior (Alencar et al. 2006; Bicudo et al. 2011).

-The study of the relationships between and underground waters should not separate one from the other, and any modification in one of these can generate momentary or even irreversible transformations in the other.
+The study of the relationships between surface and underground waters should not separate one from the other, and any modification in one of these water resources can generate momentary or even irreversible transformations in the other.
 State of Espírito Santo is constituted by twelve hydrographic basins.
 The basins of the Itapemirim and Itabapoana rivers are located in the southern part of the state, and are greatly relevant to many environmental, social and economic aspects.
+Severe droughts can make surface reservoirs insufficient to comply with such water demands.
+Most of the Itapemirim and Itabapoana river basins overlie crystalline rocks and their potential as aquifers should be investigated as alternative for water supply (Gonçalves et al. 2005).

-The adoption of the hydrographic basin as a planning unit makes a systemic and integrated vision possible, the clear delimitation and natural interdependence of climatic, hydrological, geological and ecologic processes (Hao et al. 2018).
+The adoption of the hydrographic basin as a planning unit makes a systemic and integrated vision possible, because of the clear delimitation and natural interdependence of climatic, hydrological, geological and ecologic processes (Hao et al. 2018).
+Having this concept in mind, we describe and interpret in this paper the arrangements, hydric potential and availability of the aquifers of the Itapemirim and Itabapoana hydrographic basins, considering the contributions of both surface and underground waters.

-2 Methodology and Data
+2 Methodology and Data Acquisition

+The methodology adopted in this study makes use of the following parameters: rainfall seasonality, base flow in rivers e hydrogeological typologies.

-n periods of water recession, associated with rainfall seasonality, the systems or hydrogeological units should be greatly responsible for the maintenance of the base discharges of the water courses in the region (Gonçalves et al. 2005).
+In periods of water recession, associated with rainfall seasonality, the systems or hydrogeological units should be greatly responsible for the maintenance of the base discharges of the water courses in the region (Gonçalves et al. 2005).
 This aspect will help distinguish hydrogeological typologies with more or less capacity of water transmission from the aquifers to the water courses.

 It is also considered that the results obtained by production tests in wells are insufficient to measure the real aquifer potentialities and such results only indicate the capacity of water extraction by means of tubular wells, disregarding the parcel available for a sustainable exploitation (Correa & Melo, 2014; Costa & Bacellar, 2010; Fitts 2015).

-equilibrium is considered to exist between the incoming water flow and the outgoing volumes (Blom et al. 2017).
-Thus, by knowing how much is returned from groundwater to the rivers, it is possible to determine in proportion groundwater participates in the total superficial flow ratelso allows the determination of the underground unit flow rate, these being equivalent to the capacity of underground storage of the basin in question (Gonçalves et al. 2019).
+Hydraulic equilibrium is considered to exist between the incoming water flow and the outgoing volumes in aquifer systems (Blom et al. 2017).
+Thus, by knowing how much is returned from groundwater to the rivers, it is possible to determine in the proportion groundwater that participates in the total superficial flow rate.
+Also allows the determination of the underground unit flow rate, these being equivalent to the capacity of underground storage of the basin in question (Gonçalves et al. 2019).